pratikvadlamudi/ehr-to-rd/README.md

 For any participants who have \"Index Errors\" at the bottom of this code file:

-* Go to their text files and edit them
-* The issue is that some lines are missing.
+* Go to their text files and edit them.
+The issue is often that some lines are missing.
 Typically, this is because the OCT photos were missing, so the provider removed the relevant lines.
 Add these lines back after the question `Were OCT images of sufficient quality for interpretation?`:
  *
     `OCT Results`
     `OD: overall thickness`